Jathn/industrace/docs/QUICK_START.md

 - Docker and Docker Compose installed
 - Git installed
 - Port 80 and 443 available on your system (for production)
-- Port 5173 and 8000 available on your system (for development)

 ## Quick Installation